-It has a sense of Gaudi about it in a strange way, and it houses a Cinema museum of all things inside.
-We stopped for a drink in it’s shadow to plan our next steps for the following day, deciding on remaining in Turin for the morning before heading off to Fenis Castle and staying in Aosta to see the Roman Forum.
-Our simple beer stop, once again resulted in being fed by the cafe.
+It has a sense of Gaudi about it strangely, and it houses a Cinema museum of all things inside.
+We stopped for a drink in its shadow to plan our next steps for the following day, deciding on remaining in Turin for the morning before heading off to Fenis Castle and staying in Aosta to see the Roman Forum.
+Our simple beer stop once again resulted in being fed by the cafe.
 Starting with a large bowl of crisps and when I ordered a second beer, getting a plate of cured meats and bread.

-When done with the beer and obligatory food we walked fairly slowly to the restaurant we had booked for dinner.
+When done with the beer and obligatory food, we walked reasonably slowly to the restaurant we had booked for dinner.
 Having learned a lesson from the night before we ensured we booked a table so we’d have a place and not spend an hour walking around the city.

-When we walked past neither of us was particularly blown away by the venue or the menu and we used the excuse of being early to see what the sculpture at the end of the road was.
-This lead us to walk past about four restaurants with outside seating in a charming square.
+When we walked past our chosen restaurant, neither of us was particularly blown away by the venue or the menu.
+We used the excuse of being early to see what the sculpture at the end of the road was.
+We walked past about four restaurants with outside seating in a charming square.
 The sculpture was the Monument of Conte Verde, and we ended up cancelling our booking very last minute to go to Agnolotti & Friends near the Conte’s statue, for an admittedly beef heavy but excellent local produce menu.

 I cancelled the app, and we walked over to where he felt the taxi rank was.
-He was not correct on the location of the taxi rank but we did find a courtyard with a view of the central station in the background which allowed for a good photo.
+He was not correct on the location of the taxi rank, but we did find a courtyard with a view of the central station in the background which allowed for a good photo.
 We figured that there would have to be a taxi rank near the central station and walked that way.
-He actually spotted one before we got there and then spotted a cab parted on the opposite side of the road and we managed to get a cab back to the hotel, it ended up costing less than the mytaxi into town did for some reason.
+He spotted one before we got there and then noticed a cab parted on the opposite side of the road.

-My friend crashed out on the bed by the time we got back but I wanted to have a drink at the bar.
-The hotel was in a converted car factory so it is made up of a large central area with a 'donut' of rooms around it. the bar is on the second floor and has a nice vibe.
-The sommelier was excellent and kept me well stocked in wine whilst i caught up on my writing.
-A couple were there with their elderly dog who was large and brown and adorable.
-On the table net to me was an American business man who had come over for a few days for a deal and was there still a month later.
-He really wanted to go home to his family and was hoping tomorrow would close the agreement and he could fly back.
+My friend crashed out on the bed by the time we got back, but I wanted to have a drink at the bar.
+The hotel was in a converted car factory, made of a large central area with a ‘doughnut’ of rooms around it.
+The bar is on the second floor and has a friendly vibe.
+The sommelier was excellent and kept me well-stocked in wine while i caught up on my writing.
+A couple was there with their elderly dog who was large and brown and adorable.
+On the table net to me was an American businessman who had come over for a few days for a deal and was there still a month later.
+He wanted to go home to his family and was hoping tomorrow would close the agreement and he could fly back.

-Before leaving Turin the following day we walked over to the Museo Nazionale dell’Automobile.
-It is an impressive place, a tall modern steel building, surrounded by more traditional brick buildings.
-It is a custom built curved figure of eight in metal.
-Inside there are three floors; each about 3,600 meters square.
+Before leaving Turin, walked over to the Museo Nazionale dell’Automobile.
+It is an excellent place, a tall modern steel building, surrounded by more traditional brick buildings.
+It is a custom-built curved figure of eight in metal.
 The top floor is built around the history of the automobile, showing the earliest attempts, the increasing industrialisation of the car and showcasing a modern Lamborghini.
-It finishes on some thoughts on the future of travel and the risk of the waste generated through the mass production of cars.
+It finishes on some thoughts on the future of transport.
+As well as exploring the risk of the waste generated through the mass production of vehicles.

 The second floor was about construction, sales and advertising as well as a look at the ‘madness’ of car ownership’.
-A series of items created out of car chassis or parts, like a fireplace, a robot or a dining table.
-Its an interesting area and a nice change of pace from seeing a series of complete cars.
+A series of sculptures created out of car chassis or parts, like a fireplace, a robot or a dining table.
+It is an exciting area and a nice change of pace from seeing a series of complete cars.

-The bottom floor was dedicated to the F1 races, specifically Ferrari.
-There is a long swooping display with all of of the Ferrari models that have raced F1 in chronological order which was impressive to see.
+The bottom floor highlights the history of Formula One races, specifically Ferrari.
+There is a large swooping display with all of of the Ferrari models that have raced F1 in chronological order which was impressive to see.
 A light show along the edge gives the impression they are moving along a track.
-The museum also has cut outs of all the Ferrari F1 winning drivers, all in their race outfits.
+The museum also has cut-outs of all the Ferrari F1 winning drivers, all in their race outfits.
 Except Jackie Stewart, who was in a kilt and flat cap.

-Its a really good museum perhaps better than the local Egypt Museum considering how personal the automotive industry is to Italy.
+Its an excellent museum perhaps better than the local Egypt Museum considering how personal the automotive industry is to Italy.
 The road to Egypt may start in Turin, but Ferrari begins and ends here.